[Published: June 21, 2020; Updated: Aug. 20, 2020]

 For information, please refer to our How to Purchase Visitor Parking page.

-All other vehicles not on our exempted list of vehicles will be subject to citation if they are parked on campus without a valid, active parking permit during enforcement hours as of July 1.
+All other vehicles not on our exempted list of vehicles are subject to citation if they are parked on campus without a valid, active parking permit during enforcement hours.